 Your downloaded NCOA results contain several ID fields.
-These ID’s serve as unique identifiers and some can even be used across multiple files.
+These IDs serve as unique identifiers.
 Input_ID and Record_ID are especially helpful when uploading files back into your CRM and uploading updated addresses.
-Address_ ID, Household_ID, and Individual_ID are helpful when finding duplicate records.
-In this post we define each of these fields and show you how to use them to get the most out of your TrueNCOA results.
+Address_ID, Household_ID, and Individual_ID are helpful when finding duplicate records.
+In this post, we define each of these fields, and show you how to use them to get the most out of your TrueNCOA results.

-You can read more about the output file here.
+You can read more about the output process here.

 An individual ID is a unique identifier given to each record.
 Usually a set of numbers, the individual ID aids users in matching new addresses to their database.
 TrueNCOA requires that you include an individual_id when uploading a file.
 If you don’t have an ID for your constituents, we recommend just adding a new column in your file named Input_ID and numbering your records starting with 1.

 Users must include certain fields to run a file with TrueNCOA.
 The United States Postal Service requires the following fields in order to return

 corrected addresses and give the user the most accurate information.
 To upload a file, TrueNCOA requires the following fields:

 - First Name and Last Name or Full Name

 You can read more about the mapping and input process here.

 Our system assigns a record_id to your records as a unique identifier.
 Different from Global ID, this ID is unique to each input record.
 This Record ID will be the same for moves with updated addresses.